 The first major development was Robert Lucas' (1976) critique of the role of expectations in traditional macroeconomic models.
-Because they did not incorporate the "rational expectations" assumption that agents are forward looking, traditional macroeconomic models could not generate forecasts that were consistent with a rational response by agents to a possible policy change.
-The Lucas critique resulted in a widespread adoption of rational expectations in macroeconomic forecasting models, with expectations evolving endogenously to changes in monetary and fiscal policy.
+Because this earlier generation of models did not incorporate the assumption that agents are forward looking, they could not generate forecasts that were consistent with a rational response by agents to a possible policy change.
+The Lucas critique resulted in a widespread adoption of the "rational expectations hypothesis" (REH) in macroeconomic forecasting models, with expectations evolving endogenously to changes in monetary and fiscal policy in a model consistent fashion.
+Of course modeling that evolution is only possible when all contingent future states of the economy are foreseeable; clearly they would not be during times of great turbulence and clearly they were not during the run-up to the Great Recession and thereafter (Guesnerie, 2013).